 Workload Autoscaler Configuration

 Workload Autoscaling can be configured in different ways to suit your specific needs.
-This can be achieved by using the CAST AI API (or changing the fields via the UI) or controlling the autoscaling settings at the workload level using workload annotations.
+This can be achieved by using the Cast AI API (or changing the fields via the UI) or controlling the autoscaling settings at the workload level using workload annotations.

 Upgrading